Yggdrasill/DevilutionX/README.md

 Diablo® - Copyright © 1996 Blizzard Entertainment, Inc. All rights reserved.
 Diablo and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

 DevilutionX and any of its maintainers are in no way associated with or endorsed by Blizzard Entertainment®.

+# Changes from Upstream

+This personal fork of mine have made some changes that I much prefer:

+- Weapon attack speeds for both melee and bows have been fixed.
+- Bow speeds in Hellfire have been reverted to vanilla Diablo behaviour.
+- Fortitude oils now provide exactly 35 durability, instead of a random value 10-50.